ditsing/blog-ng/_posts/2020-08-16-raft-from-an-engineering-perspective.md

 title: "Raft, from an engineering perspective"
 date: 2020-08-16 09:33 -0700
 ---
-I recently completed an implementation of the Raft Consensus algorithm!
+I recently completed an implementation of the Raft consensus algorithm!
 It is part of the homework of the online version of [MIT course 6.824](https://pdos.csail.mit.edu/6.824/).
+It took me 10 months on and off, mostly off.

 The algorithm itself is simple and understandable, as promised by the [paper](https://raft.github.io/raft.pdf).
-I'd like to share my experience as an engineer implementing it.
+I'd like to summarize my implementation, and share my experience as an engineer implementing it.
+I wholeheartedly trust the researchers on its correctness.
+The programming language I used, as required by 6.824, is Go.

-## Raft
+# Raft

-The Raft algorithms is useful, in the sense that it allows users to start abitrary "contracts".
-Once a contract is executed, it will stay in the executed state, and survive power outages, server reboots and network failures.
+Raft is useful, in the sense that it stores a replicated log and allows users to add new log entries.
+Once a log entry is committed, it will stay in the committed state, and survive power outages, server reboots and network failures.

-In practise, Raft keeps a distributed log between a list of servers.
-Once a log entry is committed, it is guaranteed to stay in the committed state.
-One of the servers is elected as the leader, and the rest are called followers.
-The leader is responsible for serving external users, and keeping followers up-to-date about committed logs.
-When the leader dies, or is unreachable, a follower can turn into the leader and keep the system running.
+In practise, Raft keeps the log distributed between a list of servers.
+One of the servers is elected as the leader, and the rest are followers.
+The leader is responsible for serving external users, and keeping followers up-to-date on the logs.
+When the leader dies, a follower can turn into the leader and keep the system running.

-## Core States
+# Core States

-When implementing Raft, we maintain a list of core states on each server.
-The states include the current leader, the log entries, the commited ones, what was the last term and last vote, when is the time to start an election, and other logistic information.
+In the implementation, a list of core states are maintained on each server. (pic) The states include the current leader, the log entries, the committed ones, the last term and last vote, the time to start an election, and other logistic information.
 On each server, the states are guarded by a global lock.

-Two RPC systems are used to communicate and synchronize states between servers.
+The states on each server are synchronized via two RPCs, `AppendEntries` and `RequestVote`.
+We'll discuss those shortly.
+RPCs, a.k.a remote procedure calls, are requests and responses sent and received over the network.
+It is different from function calls and inter process communication, in the sense that it has higher latency and could fail arbitrarily because of IO.

 Looking back at my implementation, I divide Raft into 6 components.

-## Election and Voting
+# Election and Voting

 Responsible to elect a leader to run the system.
 Arguably the most important part of Raft.

-An election is triggered by a timer.
-A follower starts an election, when it has not hear from a leader for some time.
-The follower sends one RPC to each of the peers, asking for a vote.
-If it could collect enough votes before someone else starts a new term, then it becomes the new leader.
-The timer will be reset when a follower hears from the leader.
+An election is triggered by a timer. when a follower has not heard from a leader for some time, it starts an election.
+The follower sends one `RequestVote` RPC to each of the peers, asking for a vote.
+If it collected enough votes before someone else starts a new term, then it becomes the new leader.
+To avoid unnecessary leader changes, the timer will be reset every time a follower hears from the current leader.

-There are a fair amount of asynchronous operation happening.
-First, If an election is triggered by a timer, we could have two elections running at the same time.
-In my implementation, I made an effort to end the prior election before starting the new one.
-This helps reducing the noise in the log and simplifies the states that must be considered.
+There are a fair amount of asynchronous operations happening.
+Firstly, If an election is triggered by a timer, we could have a second election triggered when the first is still running.
+In my implementation, I made an effort to end the prior election before starting a new one.
+This reduces the noise in the log and simplifies the states that must be considered.
+It is still possible to code it in a way in which each election dies naturally, though.

-Second, latency matters in a tough environment.
-A candidate should count votes ASAP when it received responses from peers, and a newly-become leader must notify its peers ASAP that it has collected enough votes.
+Secondly, latency matters in a tough environment.
+A candidate should count votes ASAP when it receives responses from peers, and a newly-become leader must notify its peers ASAP that it has collected enough votes.
+Using a channel in those scenarios can introduce significant delays, to the point that elections could not be reliably completed within the usual limit of 150ms ~ 250ms.

-Third, , when the system is shutdown, an election should be ended as well.
+Thirdly, when the system is shut down, an election should be ended as well.
+Hanging elections confuses peers, and more importantly the testing framework of 6.824 that evaluates my implementation.

-## Heartbeats
+# Heartbeats

-The leader sends heartbeat to followers, to ensure that followers know the leader is still alive and functioning.
+To ensure that followers know the leader is still alive and functioning, the current leader sends heartbeat to followers.
 Heartbeats keep the system stable.
-Followers will not attempt to become a leader when they receive heartbeats (or `AppendEntries` ).
+Followers will not attempt to become a leader when they receive heartbeats.
+Heartbeats are triggered by the heartbeat timer, which should expire faster than any followers' election timer.
+Otherwise those followers will attempt to run an election before the leader sends out the heartbeat.

+In my implementation, one "daemon" Go routine is created for each peer, with its own periodical timer.
+The advantage of this design is that peers are isolated from each other, so that one lagging peer won't interfere with other peers.

-The leader also triggers a immediate round of heartbeats after it has won an election, to declare "follow me".
+The leader also sends an immediate round of heartbeats after it has won an election.
+This round of RPC is implemented as a special case.
+It does not even share code with the periodical version.

-Triggered by the heartbeat timer.
-Heartbeat timer should expire faster than any followers' election timer.
-Otherwise those followers will attempt to run a election first.
+The Raft paper did not design a specific type of RPC for heartbeats.
+Instead, it uses an `AppendEntries` RPC with no entries to append.
+The original purpose of `AppendEntries` is to sync log entries.

-## Log Entry Syncing
+# Log Entry Syncing

-The leader is responsible to keep all followers on the same page, by sending out AppendEntries requests.
+The leader is responsible for keeping all followers on the same page, by sending out `AppendEntries` RPCs.

-Triggered by events, i.e. a new contract is started.
-Monitored by a timer, meaning timed-out attempts should be retried.
+Unlike heartbeats, log entry syncing is (mainly) triggered by events.
+Whenever a new log entry is added by a client, the leader needs to replicate it to followers.
+When things run smoothly, a majority of the followers accept the new log entry.
+We can then call that entry "committed".
+However, because of server crushes and network failures, sometimes followers disagree with the leader.
+The leader needs to go back in the entry log, and find the latest entry that they still agree on ("common ground"), and overwrites all entries after that.

+Finding "common ground" is hard.
+In my implementation this is a recursive call to the same `tryAppendEntries` function.
+The function sends an `AppendEntries` RPC and collects the response.
+In case of a disagreement, it backs up the log entry count exponentially.
+First it goes back 1 entry, then X entries, then X^2 entries etc. That way the recursion will not go too deep thanks to the aggressive "backtrack" behavior.
+It does mean a lot of the entries will be sent over the network repeatedly, which is less efficient.

+The aggressive backtrack behavior is mainly designed for the limits set by the testing framework.
+In this setup, an RPC call can be delayed by as much as 25ms.
+In an extreme test setup, the network is heavily clogged, and an election is bound to start in about 150ms after a leader has won, when one of the election timers triggers.
+That means the current leader only has ~6 RPCs (150ms / 25ms) to communicate with each peer, fewer if some RPCs are randomly lost in the network.
+You really need the "backtrack" function to go from 1000 to 0 in less than 6 calls.
+I imagine it will be tuned in a very different way, if the 95 percentile RPC latency to the same cell is less than 5ms.

+`AppendEntries` RPC are so important that they must also be monitored by a timer.
+In some RPC libraries, an RPC can fail with a timeout error, and the timeout can be set by the caller.
+Unfortunately `labrpc.go` that comes with 6.824 does not provide such a nice feature.
+I implemented the timer as part of the Heartbeat component, which checks the status of log sync before sending out heartbeats.
+If logs are not in sync, `tryAppendEntries` RPCs are triggered instead of heartbeats.

+Like heartbeats, each peer should have its own 'daemon' Go routine that is in charge of log syncing.
+The heartbeat daemon could share the same Go routine with it.
+However I did not find a way to wait for both a ticking timer and an event channel at the same time.
+Let me know if you know how to do that!
+Another thing is that my obsolete "all peers bundled together" system worked good enough.
+I did not bother to upgrade.

-## Internal RPC serving
+# Internal RPC serving
-Namely answering AppendEntries and RequestVote.
-Static and procedural, no waiting required to decide what answer to give.

-## Command Applying
-When a contract is established, the command attached to a contract is executed.
-All followers should eventually be aware that a contract is executed.

-Triggered by event.
+We talked about how to send `AppendEntries` and `RequestVote` RPCs.
+But how are those RPCs answered?

+The Raft protocol is designed in a way that the answer can be given procedurally, based on a snapshot of the core states of the receiving peer.
+There is no waiting required, except for grabbing the lock local to each peer.
+The only twist is that receiving those two RPC calls can result in a change of core states.
+If other components are designed to expect states change at any time, there is nothing to worry about.

+# External RPC serving

+Only the leader serves external clients.
+Each peer should forward "start a new log entry" requests to the current leader.
+This part is not required by 6.824 and not implemented.

+In reality, clients should communicate with the system via RPCs.
+Just like internal RPC serving, the implementation should be straightforward.

+The 6.824 testing framework also requires each peer to send a notification via a given Go channel, when a log entry is committed.
+I don't think this requirement applies to a real word scenario.
+This part is implemented as one daemon Go routine on each peer.
+It is made asynchronous because it communicates with external systems which might be arbitrarily slow.
 No RPC is involved.
-The system is made async because it communicates with external systems which might be arbitrarily slow.

-## External RPC serving
-Answer calls from external clients that
-1. start a new contract
-2. checking an established contract
-This part is not implemented, because the way the homework is setup.

-## Afterthoughts & Comments
-1. Latency matters in a distributed system, because it is tied directly to availability.
-The longer the latency, the longer the time when the system is not available.
-2. Channels can appear to be not fast enough.
-The receiving end might not be awaken immediately, causing delays.
-This can be critical when there is a small time window, during which an action must be performed, i.e. realize that I have been elected and declare that I have won.
-3. RPCs should be retried.
-4. Mutex and condition variables are handy.
-5. But sometimes I only need a Semaphore, not the locking part.
-6. Cond var is not guaranteed?
-7. Modular design wins.
-8. Disk delay is not emulated.
+# Conclusion

+Coding is fun.
+Writing asynchronous applications is fun.
+Raft is fun.

+That concludes the summary.
+Stay tuned for my thoughs and comments!